 Making valentine’s heart sugar cookie with kids in the month of February will fill your heart with joy and love.
-Valentine’s is all about love and bring this love with a simple craft that is hands on and full of laughter.
+Valentine’s is all about love and bring this love with a simple craft that is hands-on and full of laughter.

-My mother Christene Landfear Kirchner, and her sister Lois Landfear Epps, used crafting as a way to express creativity, teach skills to children and help children develop mentally and emotionally.
+My mother Christene Landfear Kirchner, and her sister Lois Landfear Epps used crafting as a way to express creativity, teach skills to children and help children developmentally and emotionally.

 My mother, Christene, love the Lord and loved her family.
 She enjoyed the holidays and would express her love to her family by making holidays special, exciting and full of joy.
 One of my favorite holidays is Valentines, with its bright red and pink colors, and hearts used and every craft.

-One of the first crafting skills I learned after learning how to cut out a circle, was how to fold a piece of paper in half and cut out a perfect symmetrical heart.
+One of the first crafting skills I learned after learning how to cut out a circle, was how to fold a piece of paper in half and cut out a perfectly symmetrical heart.
 My mother also taught my sister and I the skill of making paper snowflakes by hand.
 I can only imagine the creativity that would have been sparked and my mother by modern computer printable’s, and Cricut Crafts.
 This year I am going to make my paper heart with my Cricut Explore Air.
 I am so excited to brighten our home with beautiful cut out valentines from my Cricut Craft Design Space.
 If you are new to Cricut Design Space Check out Keys to Inspirations basic instructions on using your Cricut to fill your home with beautiful cut out valentines.

 The Perfect Heart Sugar Cookies:

 Every Valentine’s Day, our home was filled with hearts.
-We would make these beautiful handcrafted cut hearts from construction paper and tape them to the all the windows in the house.
+We would make these beautifully handcrafted cut hearts from construction paper and tape them to the all the windows in the house.
 My mother also taught us how to make sugar cookies and cut them with all different shapes and sizes of heart cookie cutters.
 We would also use these cookie cutters to cut out biscuits out of Bisquick to decorate the Valentines holiday with valentines shaped biscuits instead of your traditional round biscuit.